calebomariba/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## 10-love_exponent_breath
 This script prints the result of BREATH raised to the power of LOVE, followed by a new line.

+## 11-binary_to_decimal
+This script converts a binary number stored in the environment variable BINARY to decimal, followed by a new line.